sequelize/sequelize/docs/manual/other-topics/sub-queries.md

                         AND
                         reaction.type = "Laugh"
                 )`),
-                'laughReactionsCount'
+        "laughReactionsCount",
-            ]
+      ],
-        ]
+    ],
-    }
+  },
 });
 ```

-*Important Note: Since `sequelize.literal` inserts arbitrary content without escaping to the query, it deserves very special attention since it may be a source of (major) security vulnerabilities.
-It should not be used on user-generated content.* However, here, we are using `sequelize.literal` with a fixed string, carefully written by us (the coders).
+_Important Note: Since `sequelize.literal` inserts arbitrary content without escaping to the query, it deserves very special attention since it may be a source of (major) security vulnerabilities.
+It should not be used on user-generated content._ However, here, we are using `sequelize.literal` with a fixed string, carefully written by us (the coders).
 This is ok, since we know what we are doing.

 The above gives the following output: